DwillDev/FrEndMen-Huddle/README.md

 While working on this project, I learned how to use the css properties min(), max(), and clamp() to make a more repsonsive webpage while relying less on media queries.
 I also made an effort to use more pseudo-elements, such as the :hover and nth-child elements.
 I learned that creating a landing page is a bit more difficult than creating a card as you are working with the whole page and not a contained area.
 The project took longer than I would have liked, but I am pleased with my overall work.

+A challenge I faced during the creation of the Huddle page was getting the background image to look the way it was intended to in the desktop portion of the project.
+I was unable to work that part out, which is my only criticism of my work.

 ### Continued development

 In fuiture projects, one thing I would like to implement is the calc() element so as to create more appealing size transitions for fonts and images.
 I also plan to continue working on the time it takes me to finish a singular project.